rcoh/angle-grinder/README.md

 # angle-grinder [![Build Status](https://travis-ci.org/rcoh/angle-grinder.svg?branch=master)](https://travis-ci.org/rcoh/angle-grinder)
 Slice and dice log files on the command line.

-Specifically, angle-grinder allows you to parse (json included), aggregate, sum, average, percentile, sort your data, then view it, live-updating, in your terminal.
-Angle grinder is designed for when, for whatever reason, you don't have your data in graphite/honeycomb/kibana/sumologic/splunk/etc. but still want want the same ability to do quick analyses.
+Angle-grinder allows you to parse, aggregate, sum, average, percentile, and sort your data.
+You can see it, live-updating, in your terminal.
+Angle grinder is designed for when, for whatever reason, you don't have your data in graphite/honeycomb/kibana/sumologic/splunk/etc. but still want to be able to do sophisticated analytics.

-Angle grinder is decently quick (~250k-1M rows per second), so it's usable for 100-500MB files, but probably not GBs unless you are very patient.
-The results are streaming, however, so you'll start getting results immediately.
-There are definitely avenues for optimization.
+Angle grinder can process about a million rows per second, so it's usable for fairly meaty aggregation.
+The results will live update in your terminal as data is processed.

 [![asciicast](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh.png)](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh)